 (Emphasis added.)
-Properly discharging the above statutory duties necessarily entails proper financial management, which calls for the Board's approval of all expenditures prior to, or as soon thereafter as possible, the actual disbursement of District funds.
+Properly discharging the above statutory duties necessarily entails proper financial management, which calls for the Board's approval of all expenditures of District funds.
+Such Board approval should be prior to the actual disbursement, if possible, or at the next District Board meeting.

 As a public body, moreover, the Board is subject to the provisions of the Open Meetings Act, which is set out at Neb.
 Rev. Stat. § 84-1407 (Reissue 2014) et seq.
 In particular, Neb.
-Rev. Stat. § 84-1413(1) (Cum.
-Supp.
-2018) requires public bodies, including Boards, to "keep minutes of all meetings," showing, among other things, "the substance of all matters discussed."
+Rev. Stat. § 84-1413(1) (2021 Neb.
+Laws, LB 83, § 14) requires public bodies, including Boards, to "keep minutes of all meetings," showing, among other things, "the substance of all matters discussed."